saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "Visual Reports"

 **Voiceover/Text**:
-*"Monitor KPIs with beautiful visualizations.
-See task distribution, equipment utilization, and maintenance schedules at a glance."*
+*"Monitor your key performance indicators with beautiful, intuitive visualizations that make complex data easy to understand.
+See task distribution across teams, equipment utilization rates, maintenance schedules, and productivity trends at a glance.
+Make data-driven decisions with confidence using powerful analytics that transform raw numbers into actionable insights."*

 **Canva Instructions**:
 - Screenshot your actual dashboard or create mockup